rnbrietzke10/capstone-2/Proposal.md

-# U.S. Anglers App
+# Texas Anglers App

 ### Project Proposal

 ## Overview

 An app that will have information about fishing locations accross the United States.
 The app will use the open source Map API to show locations of lakes and rivers, [Map API](https://www.openstreetmap.org/).
+[Weather API](https://www.weatherapi.com/) will be used to show what the weather will be like at the location.
 Users will be able to create accounts, add information about fishing locations and share what there experience was at the specific loation.
 Data will be scraped to get infomation about fishing, best locations, fishing guides and more.

 ## Goals